yinboliu-git/GAMN/README.md

 # GAMN
-Disentangled Similarity Graph Attention Memory Network for miRNA-Disease Association Prediction
+Paper: Disentangled Similarity Graph Attention Memory Network for miRNA-Disease Association Prediction

-warnings.filterwarnings('ignore', category=AttributeError)
+If you'd like to use my code, you only need to run the following command:

+python main.py